DillK/TicTacToe/v1/readme.md

+# **Disclaimer**
+>*Disclaimer: **This is not a tutorial**.
+I am decidedly not an expert.
+While I do my best to strive for best practices, I do not guarantee them.
+I'm writing this simply as a means of journaling my own development.
+I will try to make this document as informative as I can.
+However, this should not be treated as anything more than the ramblings of a lunatic with a \[D]ill-informed opinion.
+If other people find this useful though − great!*

 # Overview
-As a programming excercise I decided to brush up on some web development.
+As a programming exercise I decided to brush up on some web development.
 Specifically I wanted to take a closer look at HTML / JavaScript / CSS / Canvas.
 I needed a simple project to give them a try, and what is simpler than the age old game Tic Tac Toe?
 Whilst <b>this is not a tutorial <i>per se</i></b>, I have every intention of writing very detailed comments and accounts documenting my efforts.
 If others find it useful?
 Well than that's 🔥<b>LIT</b>🔥

 # Goals
 1. [x] Write a playable game of Tic Tac Toe.